ganiwo/cmonmagic/_posts/2025-02-14-tickets-on-sale-for-Poznan.markdown

 </div>

 Ticket prices update automatically in the system based on the timezone set to CEST.

+### Live Stream

+This tournament is going to be live streamed at <a href="https://www.youtube.com/@cmonmagic/" target="_blank">https://www.youtube.com/@cmonmagic/</a>.

+You may be asked to participate in a feature match.

 Are you on Facebook?
 You can view an <a href="https://www.facebook.com/events/1603624773597682" target="_blank">event page</a> there.